gmetais/grunt-devperf/README.md

-imageSize                 | 512000  | Total image size (bytes) is too high, try image optimisation webfontCount              | 4       | Too many custom fonts, tell the designer you don't want that notFound                  | 0       | Number of 404 errors imagesWithoutDimensions   | 5       | Number of images without dimensions commentsSize              | 1000    | Reduce size of comments in HTML whiteSpacesSize           | 8000    | Reduce the number of whitespaces in HTML
+imageSize                 | 512000  | Total image size (bytes) is too high, try image optimisation webfontCount              | 4       | Too many custom fonts, tell the designer you don't want that notFound                  | 0       | Number of 404 errors multipleRequests          | 1       | Some static assets are requested multiple times imagesWithoutDimensions   | 5       | Number of images without dimensions commentsSize              | 1000    | Reduce size of comments in HTML whiteSpacesSize           | 8000    | Reduce the number of whitespaces in HTML